panzerdp/dmitripavlutin.com/content/posts/052-javascript-closure/index.md

 Every JavaScript developer should understand closures.
 Thanks to closures, the callbacks, event handlers, higher-order functions can access outer scope variables.
 Functional programming wouldn't be possible without closures.

 While closures are widely used, they could be difficult to grasp.
 Closures, like recusion, require an "Aha!" moment.
+If you haven't had your "Aha!" moment for closures, then this post is for you.

-In this post, I will start with the terms fundamental to closures: scope and lexical scope.
-Then, after grasping the basics, it will be easier to understand the closure itself.
+I will start with the terms fundamental to closures: scope and lexical scope.
+Then, after grasping the basics, you'll make just one step to understand the closure.

 A nice bonus awaits at the end: the closure concept explained with a real world example.